BCDH/exist-algolia-index/README.md

 Hats off to [Adam Retter](https://github.com/adamretter) for sharing his superb programming skills with us in this project.

 This tool has been developed in the context of an ongoing [BCDH](http://www.humanistika.org) project: Raskovnik - A Serbian Dictionary Platform (together with the Institute of Serbian Language).
-The project has received funding from the Ministry of culture and Information of the Republic of Serbia.
+The project has received funding from the Ministry of Culture and Information of the Republic of Serbia.